Pandaqi/Pandaqi-Studio/pandaqi-studio/content/nine-lives/_index.md

 boardgame: true

 title: "Nine Lives"
-headerTitle: "Nine Lives | Don't be the first cat to run out of lives!"
+headerTitle: "Don't be the first cat to run out of lives!"
 blurb: "As we all know, cats start with nine lives.
 And as we all know, playing the wrong cards makes you lose a life ... unless you're willing to bet on it."

 extraCSS: true
 downloadLink: "https://drive.google.com/drive/folders/1WkqwCiMo_ggHSkjPDfKS1fSDENgWjzoh"

-fullHeaderImg: "nine_lives_header"
-headerImg: "nine_lives_header"

-headerThumb: "nine_lives_favicon"

 customHeight: "small"
 headerDarkened: true